Shop

 14th April - National Laverbread Day

-To promote interest in laverbread and to commemorate this famous Welsh dish, the first Laverbread Day was celebrated on 14th April 2022.
+To commemorate this famous Welsh dish, the first Laverbread Day was celebrated on 14th April 2022.

 Laverbread or 'Bara Lawr' in Welsh, is a traditional Welsh delicacy made from edible seaweed known as laver.
 Laver is collected by hand from the Welsh coastline and has a unique texture and salty flavour which provides a taste of the fresh, Welsh sea.
 Despite its name, laverbread is not bread but rather a type of paste or puree.
 It has been a staple food in Welsh cuisine for centuries and holds cultural significance in Wales.